-'rational' commonly refers to.
-Broome then presents some careful objections against the views of about it as it is commonly understood' [sect.
-4].
+Broome also claims that '[m]ost philosophers who write about rationality intend to write about it as it is commonly understood' (Broome 2021, sect.
+4).
 That is, he claims that not only the object of his own theory is determined by the ordinary use of 'rational', but also the object of the theories he objects to.
 His claim is: